-School/College/Academy name Academic Year Please sign and return to(DSL) by <insert date=""></insert> I, have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).: (1) The School/College's Child Protection Policy (2) Part One OR Annex A (delete as appropriate) and Annex B of 'Keeping Children Safe in Education' DfE Guidance, 2022 <please any="" college="" documentation="" for="" guidance="" insert="" other="" relevant="" school="" your=""></please> I am aware that the DSLs/DDSLs are:
+School/College/Academy name Acade emic Year ----------------------------------- -----------

+Please sign and return to......
+(DSL) by<

+I, have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).:

+(1) The School/College's Child Protection Policy (2) Part One OR Annex A (delete as appropriate) and Annex B of 'Keeping Children Safe in Education' DfE Guidance, 2022 and I am able to discuss any concerns that I may have with them.

+<Please insert any other relevant documentation/guidance for your school/college>

-and I am able to discuss any concerns that I may have with them.
-I know that further guidance, together with copies of the policies mentioned above, are available <insert location=""></insert> Signed Date
+I am aware that the DSLs/DDSLs are:

+I know that further guidance, together with copies of the policies mentioned above, are available<

+Signed Date

-ACTIONS WHERE THERE ARE CONCERNS ABOUT A CHILD Flowchart
+APPENDIX 3: ACTIONS WHERE THERE ARE CONCERNS ABOUT A CHILD Flowchart